Effective exponents for the diffusive coarsening of wet foams and analogous materials: Conclusion

+In conclusion, the success of Eqs.~(\ref{kissing}-\ref{beta}) based on border-crossing physics fills a void in the literature by providing physical insight and a general theoretical framework for understanding diffusive growth in terms of microstructure and how it changes between the dry and jamming limits.
+The effective exponent $\beta$ crosses from 1/2 to roughly 1/3 for increasingly wetter foams as film radii shrink and border crossing becomes more important.
+The findings reconcile different observed forms for $\beta$ vs liquid content in terms of system-specific details such as film thickness, degree of adhesion, or location of the jamming transition, and are applicable to a broad range of phase-separating materials with analogous microstructure \cite{Mullins1986, Stavans93}.
+One lesson is that border-crossing physics gives rise to non power-law average growth laws, even if data is empirically well-described by an effective exponent less than 1/2.

-In conclusion, the success of Eqs.~(\ref{kissing}-\ref{beta}) for cohesive and noncohesive foams fill a void in the literature by providing physical insight and a general theoretical framework for modeling diffusive growth between the known extremes where $\beta=1/2$ and $1/3$ hold.
-This approach is applicable to a broad range of phase-separating materials with analogous microstructure \cite{Mullins1986, Stavans93}, and opens myriad lines of further research.
-Besides more and better exponent data near unjamming, it would be interesting if the form found for $f(\varepsilon)$ could be justified by combining ideas from the field of jamming with knowledge of how foam microstructure arises from surface tension and interfacial forces.
-This could be supplemented by incorporation of a contact angle between cohering bubbles, and variation of $\ell$ with liquid content.
-Another issue could be to account for gas transfer between neighboring bubbles that are not in actual contact, by averaging over a distribution of separations ranging upwards from the film thickness.
-The same border-crossing approach can also be taken near the dry limit, where the flux through a nearly-polygonal film of area $A$ and perimeter $P$ is proportional to $A/\ell+(3\pi/2)\sqrt{r/\ell)}P$ where $r\sim \sqrt{\varepsilon}R$ is the Plateau border curvature \cite{Schimming2017}; this gives an average growth law of $dR^3/dt = a(R/\ell) + b \sqrt{\varepsilon^{1/2}R / \ell}$ where $\{a, b\}$ are independent of $\varepsilon$.
-As per Eq.~(\ref{beta}), the corresponding growth exponent is the average of $1/2$ and $2/5$ using these two terms as weights.
-All these predictions for average growth rates and effective exponents could be tested by incorporating border-crossing expressions for diffusive gas flux into simulations of accurate bubble-scale microstructure for wet foams, \textit{e.g.}~by extension of Refs.~\cite{Hohler2019, Hutzler2020, GlazierAndersonGrest90, Brakke, Lazar2011, Peskin2014}.
+This work also opens myriad lines of further research.
+Besides highlighting the need for even more and better growth data and effective exponents near the jamming transition, it would be interesting if the results seen for $f(\varepsilon)$ could be justified by combining ideas from the field of jamming with knowledge of how foam microstructure arises from surface tension and interfacial forces.
+This is nontrivial because of the diversity of bubble sizes and shapes as well as coordination number, and how they all vary with distance to jamming.
+The empirical connection of liquid fraction to the average fraction of a bubble covered with films could be helpful~\cite{Hohler2021}, but needs to be supplemented with knowledge of the coordination number.
+Other extensions would be to include a contact angle between adhering bubbles and the slight variation of $\ell$ with liquid content.
+The same border-crossing approach can also be invoked to predict growth rates and effective exponents near the dry limit and for two-dimensional foams (see Appendix-B).
+All these predictions could be tested and refined by incorporating border-crossing expressions for diffusive gas flux into simulations of accurate bubble-scale microstructure for wet foams, \textit{e.g.}~by extension of Refs.~\cite{GlazierAndersonGrest90, Brakke, Lazar2011, Graner2012, Graner2015, Peskin2014, Hohler2019, Hutzler2020, Sabik2024, Morgan2026}.